maclaughlin/maclaughlin.github.io/index.md

 I am an applied scientist at Amazon Alexa AI in Cambridge, MA.
 Previously, I received my PhD in Computer Science from Northeastern University, where I conducted natural language processing and computational social science research with [David Smith](http://www.ccs.neu.edu/home/dasmith/).
 During my undergrad, I studied Computer Science and Greek and Roman Studies at Rhodes College and conducted Virtual Environment research with [Betsy Sanders](https://www.rhodes.edu/bio/sandersb).

 ## Publications
+### 2022
+* Rahul Sharma, Anil Ramakrishna, _Ansel MacLaughlin_, Anna Rumshisky, Jimit Majmudar, Clement Chung, Salman Avestimehr, and Rahul Gupta.
+Federated Learning with Noisy User Feedback.
+In Proceedings of the 2022 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, 2022

 ### 2021
 * _Ansel MacLaughlin_\*, Shaobin Xu\*, and David A Smith.
 [Recovering Lexically and Semantically Reused Texts](https://aclanthology.org/2021.starsem-1.5.pdf).
 In Proceedings of \*SEM 2021: The Tenth Joint Conference on Lexical and Computational Semantics, 2021